jareerzeenam/laravel-socialite-login/README.md

 ## Learning Laravel Socialite

 In addition to typical, form based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using Laravel [Socialite](https://laravel.com/docs/7.x/socialite).
 Socialite currently supports authentication with Facebook, Twitter, LinkedIn, Google, GitHub, GitLab and Bitbucket.

+## Please Note

+If the redirect link fails, please check if the redirect url's and the account credentials are set correct in the `.env` and `services.php`